carboneio/carbone/doc/webserver.md

 ### Basic Installation

 1. Download the license and the Carbone On-premise binary for server/OS: Mac, Linux or Windows
+2. On your terminal run `chmod +x carbone-ee` in order to execute the binary.
-2. Install LibreOffice (Optional, if you need to generate PDF, you must install Libre Office) [Link to instructions](#how-and-why-install-libreoffice).
+3. Install LibreOffice (Optional, if you need to generate PDF, you must install Libre Office) [Link to instructions](#how-and-why-install-libreoffice).
-3. Prepare the license key to be loaded, multiple solution:
+4. Prepare the license key to be loaded, multiple solution:
    - Set the Environment Variable `CARBONE_EE_LICENSE` with the license key as the value
    - Or pass the CLI option `--license` followed by the license key as the value when you start the server (step 4)
    - Or insert the **license** file in the "config" directory.
 If the directory doesn't exist, it must be created next to the Carbone On-premise binary.
 If multiple licenses are available, only the latest license is selected.
 The binary can't start if the license is outdated or invalid.
-4. Start Carbone web server or [daemonize it with systemd](#installation-from-systemd-(Ubuntu/Debian-ONLY)).
+5. Start Carbone web server or [daemonize it with systemd](#installation-from-systemd-(Ubuntu/Debian-ONLY)).
 It is possible to pass [options](#carbone-options-overview) to Carbone On-Premise through the CLI:

 ```bash
   ./carbone webserver --port 4000 --workdir .